 - 1. Stop the vehicle on a level surface.
 When parking inside a garage or other structure, be sure that the structure is well ventilated and that the vehicle is not close to any source of flame or sparks, including any appliance with pilot lights. - 2.
 Place the transmission in PARK. - 3.
-Engage the park brake. - 4.
-Turn the engine off. - 5.
-Slowly release the brake pedal and make sure the transmission is in PARK before exiting the vehicle. - 6.
+Turn the engine off. - 4.
+Slowly release the brake pedal and make sure the transmission is in PARK before exiting the vehicle. - 5.
 Remove the ignition key to prevent unauthorized use.